rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 See `Libigl/Editor/`

 There are two cases:
 1. File extensions that Unity recognises and already imports.
 For these we just post-process the imported mesh.
-See `MeshImportPostprocessor`
+See :cs:class:`MeshImportPostprocessor`
 2. File extensions unknown to Unity, e.g. `.off` meshes.
 For these we write an (experimental) ScriptedImporter and import the mesh via libigl.
-See `OffMeshImporter`
+See :cs:class:`OffMeshImporter`

 Note that in the end Unity still does the importing in both cases in the Editor.
 For non-mesh files, e.g. dense matrices, these can be loaded at runtime directly from the C++ with libigl.
 This Unity API is still experimental so there may be some errors.